List of governors of Delta State

 Delta State, situated in Nigeria's southern region, has had various leaders since Nigeria gained independence in 1960, both military and civilian.
 After independence in 1960, Nigeria had only three regions, and the area of the future Delta State was located in the Western Region.
-The Mid-Western Region was separated from the Western Region in August 1963 and had Dennis Osadebay as its initial Premier.
+The Mid-Western Region was separated from the Western Region in August 1963 and had Dennis Osadebay as its first premier.
 Osadebay served until January 1966, when he was replaced by David Akpode Ejoor, the first military governor.
 Control of the region was contested during the Nigerian Civil War (1967–1970), and Ejoor was replaced by Samuel Ogbemudia.
 Ogbemudia governed the Mid-Western Region from September 1967 to July 1975.
 The region was renamed and reorganised as the Bendel State on 17 March 1976, its name a combination of the old Benin and Delta provinces.
 Some governors during this time period include George Agbazika Innih, Husaini Abdullahi, and Ambrose Folorunsho Alli.
 Ogbemudia also returned for a three-month stint as a civilian governor in 1983 before the military reasserted control.

 The modern Delta State was established on 27 August 1991, following the division of Bendel State into Edo and Delta states.
 Felix Ibru became the first civilian governor of Delta State from January 1992 to November 1993, followed by military governors.
 In the democratic era, James Ibori served from 1999 to 2007, and was succeeded by Emmanuel Uduaghan.
 Ifeanyi Okowa served from 2015 to 2023, followed by Sheriff Oborevwori, who is the incumbent.

 List of governors

 Western Region

-The Western Region was governed by a Premier and a ceremonial Governor.
-From October 1954 to December 1959, Obafemi Awolowo served as the region's first Premier, during which he implemented the Universal Primary Education program.
+The Western Region was governed by a premier and a ceremonial governor.
+From October 1954 to December 1959, Obafemi Awolowo served as the region's first premier, during which he implemented the Universal Primary Education programme.
 He was succeeded by Samuel Ladoke Akintola, who held the position until the region's political crisis escalated in the early 1960s.
 Meanwhile, Adesoji Aderemi served as the Governor of the Western Region, a largely ceremonial role that represented the British monarchy until Nigeria became a republic in 1963.
-The Premier was responsible for the region's executive functions.
+The premier was responsible for the region's executive functions.
 Administrators were usually appointed to rule a state when there is a political crisis or state of emergency.

 In 1962, a political crisis occurred when Governor Aderemi dismissed Akintola following allegations of corruption and maladministration.
 This led to a state of emergency in the region.
 During the emergency, Moses Adekoyejo Majekodunmi was appointed as the temporary administrator, displacing the region's political leadership.
-After six months, Akintola was reinstated as Premier following a court ruling overturning his dismissal.
+After six months, Akintola was reinstated as premier following a court ruling overturning his dismissal.
 The political instability during this period contributed to the regional tensions that persisted even after the Western Region was split and the Mid-Western Region was created in 1963.